About

-My work draws on experiences of working and living in the rural county of Lincolnshire where, with large areas of land at and below sea level, the experience of climate change is personal, immediate, and ever-present.
+"My work draws on the experiences of living in the rural county of Lincolnshire.
+With large areas of land at and below sea level, the experience of climate change is personal, immediate, and ever-present.
 Physical disability and post-traumatic growth, outcomes of surviving local flooding, also lie at the heart of my creative decision-making.
 From this position, it is easy to see that adapting to survive drives all life forms, human and non-human.

-I want to acknowledge the land we stand on and present the world as it is while at the same time, embody an aesthetic that speaks of today’s uncertain political and ecological moment.
-In very small ways, I am exploring tactics for survival and wondering how to prepare for the not-known and for the accidental futures that go far beyond a human lifetime.
+In my practice, I am aiming for mutuality and inclusivity in the broadest sense.
+I am proposing this as a practical tactic for survival and a proposition for a better, not-quite-familiar future.
+I want to acknowledge the land we stand on and present the world as it is while at the same time embodying an aesthetic that speaks of today’s uncertain political and ecological moment.
+In very small ways, I am exploring tactics for survival and wondering how to prepare for the not-known and for the accidental futures that go far beyond a human lifetime".

 BIO